-Motive (formerly KeepTruckin) ELD’s powerful suite of features, its user-friendly interface as well as a low price point, make the product one of the most appealing ELD solutions available today.
+Motive (formerly KeepTruckin) ELD’s powerful suite of features, its user-friendly interface, as well as low price point make the product one of the most appealing ELD solutions available today.

-- Reporting information about International fuel tax agreement (IFTA)
+- Reporting information about the International fuel tax agreement (IFTA)

 - Driver vehicle inspection report (DVIR)

 - Hours of Service (HOS)